splicemachine/spliceengine/README.md

 * mem_storage: This constructs a storage engine which satisfies all acceptance tests as a snapshot-isolation suitable transactional storage engine
 * mem_pipeline: This is an in-memory (read direct) bulk data architecture built over pipeline_api
-* mem_engine: This is the in-memory components necessary to run a fully functional SpliceMachine SQL execution engine over mem_storage and mem_pipeline
+* mem_sql: This is the in-memory components necessary to run a fully functional SpliceMachine SQL execution engine over mem_storage and mem_pipeline

 ####HBase